-A Research and Development Associate will be retained on a part-time basis under contract by the Foothills Model Forest to provide analytical and technical direction services to the members and the Program Manager.
+A Research and Development Associate will be retained on a part-time basis under a rolling 2year contract by the Foothills Research Institute to provide analytical and technical direction services to the members and the Program Manager.
 He / she will be a registered professional forester holding an advanced forestry degree with extensive research and operational experience in growth and yield, and will undertake the following duties:

-Selection and development of analytical and modeling techniques for predicting the establishment, performance, growth and yield of lodgepole pine in managed stands;
+• Selection and development of analytical and modeling techniques for predicting the establishment, performance, growth and yield of lodgepole pine in managed stands;

-Analysis of data from FGYA field trials;

-Reporting of technical results of projects to FGYA members;

-Development and testing of decision-support tools for application by Association members;

-Preparation of technical reports and papers for dissemination or publication;

-Liaison and communication with Association timber supply planners and silvicultural practitioners, and with researchers in collaborating agencies, as required for effective exchange of knowledge and ideas.
+- Selection or development (as appropriate), testing, and validation of stand-level growth and yield models which best represent the experimental sites, practices and data evaluated; - Analysis of data from FGYA field trials; - Reporting of technical results of projects to FGYA members; - Evaluating and, if appropriate, recommending continued support for research projects and trials a minimum of two years prior to any planned termination of support or maintenance; - Development and testing of decision-support tools for application by Association members; - Preparation of technical reports and papers for dissemination or publication; - Liaison and communication with Association timber supply planners and silvicultural practitioners, and with researchers in collaborating agencies, as required for effective exchange of knowledge and ideas.

-The required level of input is expected to be approximately 100 days per year for the next 2 years (as required to establish the research and development program and catch-up with the backlog of data analysis accumulated over the last 2 years) and to eventually equilibrate to 60-70 days per year.
-The Associate will report to the Program Manager on program responsibilities and administration, and directly to the Steering and Technical Committees on technical results and products.
+The required level of input is expected to be approximately 80 days per year.
+The Associate will report to the Program Manager on program responsibilities and administration and directly to the Steering and Technical Committees on technical results and products.